Code-Institute-Submissions/Touchdown/testing.md

    - **Result:** During testing i found all links to modals worked correctly.
 1. **Test:** Repeat verification of functionality and responsiveness on my mobile phone and tablet.

     **Result:** During testing some changes were made to the menu/navbar to improve the responsive design.

-    commit 8f139368683b05d85efbb992543b67ebacf1e5a2
+        Git commit: 8f139368683b05d85efbb992543b67ebacf1e5a2
         Author: Daniel Bradford <danielbradford@hotmail.co.uk>
         Date: Sat Aug 1 16:12:33 2020 +0000

         Minor changes to nav menu for improved responsive design

 ### **Contact Us / Feedback Form**

 1. **Test:** Click "Send" with empty input fields to verify the form will NOT submit and reminds the user the inputs need to be made

    **Result:** Success.
 The user can only send the form when all input fields have been filled.

    (During testing this failed and the logic.js file was adapted to make this pass the test.

-Git commit 61f5a54e993c2b9a2a5851648223819981f3923e)
+        Git commit 61f5a54e993c2b9a2a5851648223819981f3923e

 1. **Test:** Purposely enter an INVALID email address in email input to verify the form validation reminds user to enter VALID email address.